Srikanth-Drklrd/MIMO_Genetic_Algorithm/README.md

 1. **Drones**: Dynamic beamforming ensures uninterrupted communication as drones move through different spatial zones.
 2. **Fleet Management**: Mobile fleets can benefit from optimized beamforming for vehicle-to-infrastructure (V2I) and vehicle-to-vehicle (V2V) communication.
 3. **Mobile Devices**: Enhances signal reception and stability for mobile devices in crowded urban environments.

+## File Descriptions

+1. **`Beamforming_Optimization.ipynb`**: A Python notebook containing the full simulation of the dynamic beamforming process.
+This includes simulations for both constant velocity and acceleration motion.
+The simulations utilize a synthetic dataset generated with an inverted Ackley function.
+To simulate real-world environmental noise, AWGN, Raleigh, and Rician noise models were added.

+2. **`model.py`**: Contains the Genetic Algorithm script optimized for dynamic beamforming.
+The GA evolves the antenna configurations in real-time for optimal beam tracking and signal enhancement.

+3. **`generate_ackley.py`**: A script to generate the inverted Ackley function, which is used as the fitness landscape in testing the GA's ability to optimize beamforming.

+4. **Simulation Results**: The notebook also includes visualizations of the simulation results for different motion types (constant velocity and acceleration) and provides references for comparison.

 ## Installation and Usage